CEI-lab/ece3400-2017/docs/lab1.md

 ### If you finish early

 Already a whiz at Arduino?
-No worries, there are plenty of things to do:
+No worries, there are plenty of other things to do.
+If you want credit for this extra work, be sure to add your documentation to the website.

 **Soldering**